anarojoecheburua/Data-Science-AI-Assistant/README.md

 # Build your own AI assistant 🤖

-In this series, we are developing an AI assistant using Streamlit and LangChain, designed to help you with your data science projects.
+In this series, we are developing an AI assistant using **Streamlit**, **LangChain**, **OpenAI** and **Pinecone**, designed to help you with your data science projects.
 This AI assistant will streamline the entire process of a data science project, including EDA, model selection and prediction and even a chatbox!

 ---